Elevation: 3,390 ft

-From the junction of Range Road and Orchard Road (signed), drive west on Range Road for 2.3 miles to an unmarked junction/pullout on the R/N side of the road at the base of the East Face of Flagstaff Butte.
+From the signed junction of Range Road and Orchard Road, drive west on Range Road for 2.3 miles to an unmarked junction/pullout on the right/north side of the road at the base of the east face of Flagstaff Butte.
 There are lots of scattered concrete road blockades and a few tall cylindrical concrete silos/towers here.
 There is plenty of parking space here and the elevation is 3,340 feet.

 It’s almost embarrassing to admit how short this hike is.
 Three minutes each way.
 That’s all.
 And you even get a little help from a weak jeep road, as if you needed it.
 But the weak road doesn’t go all the way to the boulder-strewn summit of Flagstaff Butte.
 You must leave the road and bushwhack through the thickest concoction of dead tumbleweeds that I have ever seen.
 These tumbleweeds will entangle your legs/feet.
 The summit boulders also have large, dead tumbleweeds mixed in, so it’s a bit treacherous to finish this easy peak off.
 Be careful that you don’t lose your footing.

 Mountain Range: Snake River Plain

 Longitude: -116.14159 Latitude: 43.27901